 How long is leftover turkey good for in the fridge?

 Always store the leftovers in an air-tight container to stop the meat from drying out.
 I recommend using up the leftovers within 2 days.

 Tips for making a toasted turkey cranberry sandwich

 - If you don’t have a grill or panini machine then simply toast the bread either using a toaster or skillet.

 - The type of bread you use is up to you.
-Just note that artisan bread, ciabatta, baguettes or sourdough breads are preferred.
+Just note that artisan bread, ciabatta, baguettes or sourdough bread are preferred.